Cheerios Drops "Gluten-Free" Claim In Canada, But Not In The US

 General Mills recently has put gluten-free products at the center of its marketing efforts.
 "We'll leverage our gluten-free news ... to drive further growth," said CEO Jeff Harmening in June.

-The company's spokesman said it is not withdrawing the gluten-free claim in Canada due to contamination, but because Health Canada and The Canadian Food Inspection Agency have yet to publish a consistent protocol to test for gluten in products containing oats, such as Cheerios.
+The company's spokesperson said it is not withdrawing the gluten-free claim in Canada due to contamination, but because Health Canada and the Canadian Food Inspection Agency have yet to publish a consistent protocol to test for gluten in products containing oats, such as Cheerios.

 "We look forward to labeling the Cheerios products as gluten-free once consensus is reached on a consistent testing protocol for products containing oats," he said.
 "There is not any health risk with the products currently on the shelf.
 At this time the product is not changing, just the label on the box."